BLCM/cabinetsorter/README.md

 TODO
 ----

-- Handle duplicate mod names; if it's duplicate between BL2 and TPS, I'd propose having the TPS one have a "TPS" prefix, but it's also not out of the realm of possibility that we may have a duplicate within a single game, too...
-Perhaps don't worry about *that* possibility unless it turns out to be a problem.
-Right now the second mod will just generate an error and not get a page.
 - Pull some of the config stuff out to a config file
 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.